ibm-cloud-docs/vpc/block_storage_vpc_about.md

 If you use the console to provision the instance, you can select between the `general-purpose` and the `sdp` profile before the instance is created.
 When you provision a boot volume from the CLI, with the API, or Terraform, you can specify any of the profiles from the `tiered`, `custom`, or `defined performance` volume profile families.

-After the boot volume is created, you can expand the boot volume size to the maximum supported size, which is 250 GB for first-generation `tiered` or `custom` volumes and 32,000 GB for the second-generation `sdp` volumes.
-However, if you increase your boot volume over 250 GB, it can no longer be imaged or used to boot another virtual server instance.
+After the boot volume is created, you can expand the boot volume size to the maximum 250 GB.
-{: important}

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).